-At the same time, all shareholders have access to clear, comprehensive and transparent information through direct contact with the investor relation team.
+At the same time, shareholders have access to clear, comprehensive and transparent information through direct contact with the investor relations team including corporate presentations and other information available on the Investor Relations section of the Company's website.

 The Shareholder Services Department responds to all queries and requests for information and shareholder assistance.